Rutjake/weather_app_build/README.md

 # Weather App
-The weather application is a web application where you can find the current weather of the city you want using the search function.
+The weather application is a web application where you can find the current weather of the city you want using the search function.<br>

+>This is a build version of the application, see the source code and documentation from the link below.

 ## Main features
 The Weather app has a dynamic background that changes when the weather is cold or warm.